 Lawrenceville, NJ (Dr Simone) – I have long maintained that it is not the level of cholesterol that increases the risk for cardiovascular disease, cancer, other chronic illnesses and poor athletic performance, but rather it is the inflammation and oxidation from those cholesterol containing foods.

-At a medical conference I asked a Chairman of Medicine of a prestigious university how he would treat a man who had a massive heart attack with a cholesterol of only 140, LDL of 50 and no other risk factors.
+At a medical conference I asked a Chairman of Medicine of a prestigious university how he would treat a man who had a massive heart attack with a cholesterol of only 140, LDL of 50, normal coronary arteries, and no other risk factors.
 He said ‘That’s a no brainer – give him a high dose statin.’
-I then said, “That man’s cholesterol and LDL are excellent.
+I then said, “That man’s cholesterol, LDL and coronary arteries are excellent.
 It’s probably only inflammation or a clot, so one could use vitamins and other nutrients instead.”
 He abruptly and arrogantly said ‘No, give him a statin’ and he turned away.
 This is what Big Pharma does.
 They pay so-called “thought leaders” to influence other doctors to prescribe their drugs.
 And these “thought leaders” must not deviate from the written words given to them by Big Pharma.

 You can see how much any doctor or hospital are paid by Big Pharma on Pro-Publica, an investigative reporting group.
 You will be surprised at the amount paid by Big Pharma to some doctors and to some major hospitals